Board of Directors

 Gabrielle is a Senior Account Manager at Rocky Mountain PBS, where she engages both the nonprofit and business communities to increase visibility and revenues.
 She creates programs and events to showcase company philanthropic interests and increase community awareness of RMPBS’ mission and programs.
 Previously, she served as a business development liaison for InnovAge and has served in executive positions with a number of Denver-based broadcast companies, including KYGO, KJCD, KCUV, and KVOD.
 She holds a BA from Colorado State University and a BS in Public Relations and Voice Performance from CSU and Colorado Women’s College.

-Mathieu Seton joined Spring Institute’s Board of Directors in February 2023.
+Mathieu Seton has been serving on the Spring Institute Board of Directors since February 2023.

 Mathieu moved to the United States from the West African nation of Benin in 2011.
 He has been a French language teacher for eighteen years and has worked for the last five years with the Denver Public School system.
 He also works as an interpreter and translator, including with The Interpreter Network by Spring Institute.